felbinger/AdminGuide/docs/services/arma3.md

       - '/srv/games/arma3:/home/lgsm'
   ```

-* start the service and execute a shell:
+* Start the service and execute a shell:
   ```
   sudo docker-compose up -d arma3 sudo docker-compose exec arma3 bash
   ```

-* add credentials for a steam account (you should create a new one):
+* Add your steam account credentials to download the files of the gameserver.
+I suggest you create a new account for this:
   ```
   cat <<EOF >> ~/lgsm/config-lgsm/arma3server/arma3server.cfg
   steamuser="YOUR_USERNMAE"